DanSamama/Adventure-1/README.md

 2. Install WAMP software and upload the Mysql file 3.Launch the project

-Be free to give me any feed-back :)
+Do not hesitate to give me any feed-back :)